 There are several national unlocked residencies available from March to mid-November 2023 (the space is shared.).
 Each residency is suitable for Irish-based artists/companies and includes free use of the IACC and funding.
 This funding can be used for any residency-related expenses, including travel, accommodation, supplies, or a mentor or other collaborator.
 You will need to manage your own expenses and budget.
 Priority will be given to proposals that explain clearly how the residency would impact the artist’s/company’s practice and the Irish circus community.

-The Unlocked Residency now comes in three formats:
+The Unlocked Residency now comes in two formats:

-Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (usually one week), and who your chosen mentor/coach/director is.
+Please submit a one-page proposal outlining what you’d like to achieve in the residency, which dates suit you best (usually one week), and who your chosen mentor/coach/director is if applicable.
 Please also include a CV and link to online examples of your work.
-Application deadline : Tuesday 1st March 2022 @ 10am.
-Successful companies will be notified by Thursday 31st March.
+Application deadline : Sunday 12th March 2023.
+Successful companies will be notified by Monday 20th March.
 Funded by the Arts Council.

 Level Up Residency